 The ability of health providers to correctly detect, identify, and monitor diseases is critically important to high-quality patient care and allows for an accurate assessment of disease progression, development of an appropriate treatment plan, and evaluation of how well treatment and care interventions are working.

-To address these challenges, the Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program, along with global and in-country partners, supports the development of national policies to strengthen diagnostics and laboratory management systems.
-SIAPS also provides specific technical assistance in the following areas:
+To address these challenges, SIAPS, along with global and in-country partners, supported the development of national policies to strengthen diagnostics and laboratory management systems.
+SIAPS provided specific technical assistance in the following areas:

 - Infrastructure, biosafety, and waste management

 - Capacity building

 - Selection, specification, and quantification of equipment and diagnostic commodities

 - Disease-specific technical procedures

 Through USAID’s TB CARE I project, SIAPS worked with its partners to establish a regional reference laboratory in East Africa, produce guidelines for purchasing high-quality laboratory products, and revise and field-test standard operating laboratory procedures for tuberculosis (TB).
 In addition, SIAPS helped assess and build the capacity of health providers to implement new diagnostic tools; improve the detection of TB, including multidrug-resistant and extensively drug-resistant TB; monitor treatment progress; document patient outcomes; and improve patient care.

 Consistent with the WHO Global Malaria Programme’s Initiative – T3: Test, Treat and Track, SIAPS collaborated with ministries of health, local partners, and community health workers to support accurate malaria diagnosis through the use of proven tools like microscopy or rapid diagnostic tests.
 SIAPS trained health care providers and made rapid diagnostic tests for malaria available at the facility and community levels in both the public and private sectors.